Lucchetto/SuperImage/README.md

   <span>&nbsp;</span>
 </p>

+## 💬 Community
+You can join the [Telegram group](https://t.me/super_image) for support, discussions about AI image processing, and off-topic stuff

 ## 協 Contribute
 You can submit feedbacks or bug reports by [opening an issue](https://github.com/Lucchetto/SuperImage/issues/new).
 Pull requests are welcome !